MA-1 bomber jacket

-The MA-1 bomber jacket (also known as the MA-1 flight jacket) is an American military jacket which was developed in the 1950s.
+The MA-1 bomber jacket, also called the MA-1 flight jacket, is an American military jacket that was developed in the 1950s.
 The MA-1 and its predecessor, the B-15 flight jacket, were originally developed and needed at that time because the characteristics of the new jet aircraft created new requirements for pilot performance, safety, and comfort.

 History

 Prior to the invention of jet aircraft, fleece-lined leather jackets were issued to flight personnel.
 However, the new jets could fly at much higher altitudes and in much colder temperatures than propeller aircraft.
 If the heavy, bulky leather jackets became wet from rain (when the pilot walked to his aircraft) or from perspiration, the water would freeze at high altitudes, making the jackets cold and uncomfortable.
 Also, the new jets were more streamlined in design.
 Cockpits were cramped and filled with new equipment.
 Speedy, unimpeded ingress and egress from cockpits became even more critical for safety.
 Rather than bulky leather, a sleek, lightweight yet warm jacket was needed for the new jet technology.

 To meet these needs, a new type of flight jacket was developed from the existing B-15 jacket, which was initially produced in cotton, but later produced in the same pattern but in high quality nylon.
 The B-15 had a wool collar with pile carried over from the earlier B-10 that was found to interfere with straps in practice.
-Nylon had been discovered prior to World War II and used during the war for items such as parachutes, but was not used in flight clothing until after the war.
+Nylon had been invented prior to World War II and used during the war for items such as parachutes, but was not used in flight clothing until after the war.

 The first MA-1 jackets were issued to United States Air Force and Navy pilots and flight crews.
 Small numbers were also issued to Army flight personnel.
 MA-1 jackets first appeared in Europe in very small quantities in the mid-to-late 1950s probably on the black market and at sales of government surplus.

 In 1963, Alpha Industries won the contract to manufacture the MA-1.
 More MA-1 jackets appeared in Europe as Alpha and later Rothco began to export MA-1 jackets and other military clothing to European Air Forces and commercial customers.